isaacwilliams/losing-games-blog/src/pages/2018-12-3-special-arrows/index.md

 ### Table of d100 Arrows

 Arrows 1-10 are fairly common, and can sometimes be found in stores.
 Arrows 11+ are rare, and can only be found by adventuring.
+Some are useless, some are very powerful.

 <table-roller table="arrows" filter="d100" buttons='[["Common arrow", "d10"],["Rare arrow", "d100"]]'></table-roller>